 Haha.
 We’re so amusing that we’re laughing at ourselves.

-Another method is to employ lagging indicators, which are less likely to generate false signals.
+Another method is to employ lagging indicators.
+These are less likely to generate false signals.

-Only after the price movement has clearly formed a trend does a lag indicator issue a signal.
+After the price movement’s formation, a trend does a lag indicator issue a signal.
 The disadvantage is that you’d be a little late in applying for jobs.

 The major events are frequently the most important.

-Because the majority of a trend’s profits occur in the first few bars, utilizing a lagging indicator may cause you to miss out on a significant portion of the profit.
+Because the majority of a trend’s profits occur in the first few bars.
+They utilize a lagging indicator.
+As a result, you may miss out on a significant portion of the profit.
 And that’s a bummer.

 It’s like finding Facebook for the first time when all of your pals are already on TikTok…

-When the iPhone 11 Pro was released, it was like getting enthusiastic about getting a new flip phone that now takes photos…
+When the iPhone 11 Pro came in the market, it was like getting enthusiastic about getting a new flip phone that now takes photos…

 You purchase and sell late with lagging indicators.
 However, they dramatically lower your risk by putting you on the right side of the market in exchange for missing any early possibilities.